Some exit times estimates for Super-Brownian motion and Fleming-Viot Process: Exit Times for the Class of SPDEs

 where $\lfloor x \rfloor$ is the greatest integer less than or equal to $x$. \\ \begin{flushright} $\Box$ \end{flushright}

-\textbf{Proof of Theorem 2}: Suppose we have an attraction point in the domain, which in our case we make the point zero.
+\textbf{Proof of Theorem 2.2}: Suppose we have an attraction point in the domain, which in our case we make the point zero.
 Part of the definition of attraction point is the assumption that after entering its $\delta_{0}$-neighborhood for a small enough $\delta_{0}>0$, the trajectory will never leave and all trajectories will eventually converge to the attraction point as time goes to infinity.
-Hence for $u_{t}^{\epsilon}(y)$ starting at $y_{0}\in D \cup \partial D \setminus[-\delta_{0},\delta_{0}]$ the exit time needs to be before entering the $\delta_{0}$-neighborhood of the attraction point, implying $\tau^{\epsilon} \leq \tau^{\epsilon}_{1}$ where $\tau^{\epsilon}_{1}$ was defined in \eqref{T1}.
-Using the results from the previous theorem, we observe that,
+Hence for $u_{t}^{\epsilon}(y)$ starting at $y_{0}\in D \cup \partial D \setminus[-\delta_{0},\delta_{0}]$ the exit time needs to be before entering the $\delta_{0}$-neighborhood of the attraction point.
+Letting,